 - Our on-call residents are helping to clean and sanitize common spaces and checking on their neighbors to make sure they are okay.

-- Most staff are working remotely.
-On-site staff are working from their offices and keeping a distance of 6 feet from others.
+- On-site staff are are wearing face masks and keeping a distance of 6 feet from others.
 SASH staff are phoning residents as the first option, then determining whether an in-person, one-on-one visit is appropriate.
-They also are maintaining a 6-foot distance from anyone with whom they meet.
+They also are maintaining a 6-foot distance from anyone with whom they meet,

 - We have asked any resident who tests positive for the virus, or who comes into contact with someone who has tested positive, to first make sure that they or their doctor informs the Vermont Department of Health, then to notify their SASH coordinator so that we may properly disinfect any impacted area(s) and provide support.

 This Too Shall Pass

 The coronavirus situation is constantly evolving.
 We are all learning as we go and adjusting our behaviors as new information becomes available.
 We appreciate everyone’s understanding and patience during this trying time.
 Yes, it’s a cliche, but it’s true: We are all in this together!

 We are tremendously grateful for the support we have received from friends and neighbors during this unprecedented time.
 Family members and strangers are reaching out to offer help.
 A person from an apartment building adjacent to one of our buildings is organizing her neighbors to shop or run errands for our residents.
-We have received bags of soap and cleanser from the Body Shop to distribute to residents, hand sanitizer from Calendonia Spirits, goggles from Giro Sport Design, and numerous other in-kind donations.
+We have received soap from Twincraft Skincare and the Body Shop to distribute to residents, hand sanitizer from Calendonia Spirits, goggles from Giro Sport Design, and numerous other in-kind donations.
 At all levels, our amazing staff is picking up extra shifts and taking on added responsibilities, not knowing whether they eventually will be remunerated for their additional work.
 As motivational speaker Father Gregory Boyle says, “There is no us and them, only us.”
 THANK YOU ONE AND ALL.

 Resources for Residents, Staff & Family Members

-- Guide to Common Online & Mobile Communication Technologies
+- Guide to Common Online & Mobile Communication Apps

 - Centers for Disease Control & Prevention